Melissa joined HH Angus in 2016 and is currently in the role of BIM Coordinator in our Knowledge Management Group.

 What has been your proudest moment here?

-When I taught that conference class.
-I worked so hard for many, many months, developing the entire presentation, a 14-page handout, and initially working on the project for Toronto Western Hospital.
-A lot of hard work went into that and it was really rewarding to finally present it to an out-of-town audience and to share my knowledge at an industry conference in Minneapolis.
-A lot of industry professionals were there and it was really rewarding.
+It was when I taught a conference class on Reality Capture.
+I worked very hard for many months to develop the presentation, a 14-page handout, and on the spotlight project for Toronto Western Hospital.
+A lot of hard work went into that, and it was really rewarding to present it to an international audience of industry professionals and to share my knowledge.
+This led to a customer success story with Matterport and another presentation at Autodesk University.

 What inspires you?

-What aspects of your work you enjoy the most?
+What aspects of your work you enjoy the most / least?

 I enjoy training people so much.
 Developing the training courses, trying to make it interesting for all types of people with different personalities and especially different learning styles – that’s a big challenge in developing a training course that many people will take part in.
 So, I try to make my training courses fun; we get a lot of good feedback and that’s what I love the most.